ma-laforge/InspectDR.jl/README.md

 ## Description

-InspectDR is a fast plotting tool.
-The main goal is to allow the user to quickly navigate simulation results (interactive) before moving to the next design iteration.
+InspectDR is a fast plotting tool with a responsive GUI, targeting quick navigation of simulation results.
+In design applications, InspectDR allows for efficient, interactive data exploration, thus shortening each iteration of the design cycle.

-Despite their great quality, most current Julia plotting options are still either too slow, or provide inadequate interactivity for the author's needs.
+**Motivation:** Despite their great quality, most of Julia's current plotting options were found to be either too slow, and/or provide inadequate interactivity for the author's needs.

+The InspectDR library is implemented using **3 distinct plot layers**:

+ - **Plot image layer:** Implemented with the [Cairo library](https://cairographics.org/), the plot image layer allows the user to render (multi-) plots as simple images.
+ - **Plot widget layer:** Library users can also integrate plots to their own [GTK+](https://www.gtk.org/) application by instantiating a single InspectDR widget.
+ - **Plot application layer:** Most end users will likely display/interact with plots/data using the built-in Julia/[GTK+](https://www.gtk.org/) multi-plot application.

+Users are encouraged to open an issue if it is unclear how to utilize a particular layer.
+Documentation is a bit limited at the moment.

 ### Features/Highlights